Updated: Apr 16

 First off, they tend to be low energy.
 That means they are more suitable for a wider range of families.
 Senior people make great matches for senior dogs and cats.
 It's hard for grandma to keep up with the demands of a raucous puppy who is constantly chewing on things he shouldn't or an adult dog that requires several walks a day but a senior dog that is relaxed and likes to cuddle on the couch is just her style.

 They are also a great match for workaholics or those with busy schedules.
 Younger dogs needs lots of mental stimulation and don't do well being left alone for long stretches of time.
 Older animals tend to sleep a lot, so you are less likely to come home to a shredded sofa or an upside down trash can.

 Senior pets also have the benefit of diminishing behavioral issues.
 Most have worked out their aggressive or anxious problems and are now just mellow sweethearts.
 My cat, Claudia, never used to like to be held by anyone.
 She preferred to bite them instead.
-Now that she is 17yrs young, she is a very cuddly critter.
-If I'm home, she wants to be in my lap.
-She has even become more vocal and very quirky.
-She's the source of an endless stream of laughter.
+As she grew older, she became a very cuddly lap kitty.
+She has even became more vocal and very quirky.
+She was the source of an endless stream of laughter.

 It's true that senior dogs aren't for everyone.
 It takes a hearty soul to withstand the fact that you may lose your new friend in a few years.
 I can only tell you that the benefits of the love that these creatures give far outweighs the heartache and you have the added satisfaction of knowing that you are doing something heroic by adopting an animal that is too often overlooked. ~